 World Cup Knockout Stage Prices

-Which Cities are Cheapest?
+Which Cities are the cheapest?

 Your city choice matters as much as your seat category.